 - PayPal (Monaco, UK, Liechtenstein)

-Even if traditional payment methods remain relevant, more and more consumers in Western Europe choose the convenience and robust security of mobile payment solutions.
-As the older generation adapts to smartphones, this type of payment will become firmly rooted in e-commerce.
-To make their business accessible to everyone, the merchant will need to set up all payment methods preferred by their target audience.
+Even if traditional payment methods remain relevant, more and more consumers in Western Europe choose mobile payment solutions' convenience and robust security.
+As the older generation adapts to smartphones, this payment type will become firmly rooted in e-commerce.
+To make their business accessible to everyone, you need to set up all payment methods preferred by your target audience.

 How to reach the Western European market faster

 Western Europe has been having a well-established e-commerce market for many years now.
 However, local consumers are still hungry for marketplaces with quality and affordable products.
-Quality of service and delivery also matters.
-Due to the fact that Western Europeans make online purchases mainly from large foreign marketplaces, delivery delays or payment problems can often occur.
+Quality of service and delivery also matter.
+Since Western Europeans make online purchases mainly from large foreign marketplaces, delivery delays or payment problems can often occur.
 Payment issues or inability to pay in their preferred payment method may discourage consumers from online shopping.
-That’s why creating the best payment experience is the key to gaining a foothold in the highly competitive e-commerce market of Western Europe.
+That’s why creating the best payment experience is your key to entering the Western Europe market.

 Ready to give it a shot and need professional assistance in the knotty world of payments?
 Try Corefy, a payment orchestration platform that offers businesses a comprehensive solution for customising and managing any number and type of payment methods.